aidanwagers/Capstone-Fire-Text-Analysis/README.md

 This is the final iteration of the previously established risk classification models, with interpreted insights regarding the text features that drive prediction of risk.

 ### Agency Involvement
+This section of the notebook deals with attempting to classify whether or not a fire management agency is involved in the fire. the results were surprisingly promising.
+Insights and model accuracies are all available within the notebook.

+### Acreage
+In this final section of the notebook I used acreage binned to quartiles to examine the text features that are predictive of different sized fires.
+I also perform a cosine analysis to determine text similarity between dires of different sizes.